Get Your Lure Fishing For Trout Advice From An Expert

 If you are fishing larger rivers that are 30 feet across or more you will need to change your tactics and your lures.
 Lure fishing for trout in larger rivers often requires bigger lures or heavier lures that can be cast far enough to get to the fish.

 You will also need lures that can get deep enough since many larger rivers are deeper.
-Using a 5 inch Rapala crankbait that only dive 3 to 5 feet deep may not be the best option which means you will need to find lures that can get to the desired depth.
+Using a 5-inch Rapala crankbait that only dives 3 to 5 feet deep may not be the best option which means you will need to find lures that can get to the desired depth.

 You also need to know where the right depth is and how to get your lure there which I discuss below.